reiver/guide-hashing/chapters/example-using/sections/md5/README.md

 	// so we need to convert our ‘string’ stored in ‘data’ into a ‘[]byte’. var p []byte = []byte(data)

-	// Apply the MD5 cryptographic hash function to the data. digest := md5.Sum(p)
+	// Apply the MD5 cryptographic hash function to the data, and get the resulting digest from applying the cryptographic hash function to the data. digest := md5.Sum(p)

 	// Output the digest that was returned from the cryptographic hash function, in hexadecimal format.